codepoetpbowden/ConnectedLivingSpace/README.txt

 changelog:
 ----------
+release v1.1.0.0
+* Updated to be compatibile with KSP 0.90

 release v1.0.11.0
 * Fixed a bug in the stock transfer code that ment it only worked for the first vessel.